 What are the steps for changing an oil filter?

 First, you need to raise the car or place it over an inspection pit.
 Immobilize it using the handbrake.
 The engine should be warmed up slightly.
 Then unscrew the drain plug of the oil pan and drain the waste oil into a prepared container.
 Be careful: the oil is hot.
 After that, depending on whether your filter is of a cartridge type or not, you have to unscrew the filter housing or remove the filtering element from the housing.
 Cover the car body with a cloth to keep it clean.
 Lubricate the seal of the new filter with engine oil.
 The filter itself should also be filled with lubricant before installation.
-Next, clean the oil pan and screw in the threaded plug with a new o-ring on it.
-Then pour in the fresh oil to the correct level, start the engine, let it run for a while, and check the oil level with the dipstick to top up as necessary.
+This helps to prevent oil starvation of the engine in the first seconds after its start.
+The new part must be screwed in with a torque wrench.
+Do not overtighten the component, as the damaged O-ring will cause the leaks in the seating position.